-Like ancient Eastern and Western academies, the Seventh Academy offers tools for developing self-awareness and living your life.
+Like ancient Eastern and Western academies, the Seventh Academy offers tools for self-awareness and culture transformation.

 What does this mean?